 As you complete an assignment or task, check in with yourself about core ideas.

+The good news is that there are ways to fix this!
 Review your notes, re-read chapters, talk to your teachers, and look for resources to fill in those gaps until you have a strong core understanding of a specific concept.

 Put it all Together